 Potatoes stored like this can last all winter.
 But you do need to check them own a regular basis.
 Open the clamp and check for any potatoes that are showing signs of rot.
 If you find them, dispose of them asap.
 The saying is that one bad apple can spoil the barrel.
 With potatoes they spoil a whole clamp very quickly.
 So check at least once a month.

 Potatoes aren’t the only veg that can be clamped.
 Any root crop such as swede, turnips or mangels can be clamped and a century or so ago this was common practice on dairy farms.
 The roots became winter feed for cattle.

 Before I started my market garden an old friend of mine had a 2 acre filed he used to produce veg for sale.
 Each year he grew Cheltenham beet and clamped them outdoors.
 The beet were piled high in a long tent shaped clamp.
-It was then covered in deep stew and then a layer of soil.
-The beet were then removed from me end as required throughout the winter.
+It was then covered in deep straw and then a layer of soil.
+The beet were then removed from one end as required throughout the winter.